front-end-foundations/flexnav-continued/README.md

   cuisines: "testing",
 };

-myObject[text]
+myObject[text];
-myObject.text // doesn't work
+myObject.text; // doesn't work
 ```

 As you might imagine, strings are a fundamental data type for working with data on the web.
 We will use them frequently and your growing knowledge of [string methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) will be important.

 ### Problems with the Current Approach

 1. in certain circumstances we have to click on the tab twice to get the appropriate content
 2. the active / inactive class switching works but not at first or when we refresh the page

 We can see the first issue by logging the variable currentHash to the console: